CGodiksen/reddit-background-changer/README.md

 ## Design
 The project is made using an object-oriented design where program execution starts from the **main.py** file.
-The UI is implemented in the **resources/mainwindow.ui** file and all UI functionallity is implemented in the **main_window.py** file.
-The latter connects all elements of the UI with their corresponding functions.
-The UI is built around a list containing the subreddits chosen by the user.
+The main UI is implemented in the **resources/mainwindow.ui** file and all UI functionallity related to the main window is implemented in the **main_window.py** file.
+The latter connects all elements of the main window UI with their corresponding functions.
+The main window is built around a list containing the subreddits chosen by the user.
 This list is implemented in the **subreddit_model.py** file.
 All functionallity that is related to the list of subreddits, like getting the images from the subreddits and deleting images, is implemented in this file.
 Note that this class inherits from
 ***QAbstractListModel*** which means that we can use it directly as the internal model for the **QListView** that is used in the UI.
+The UI for the settings dialog window is implemented in the **resources/settingsdialog.ui** file and all UI functionallity related to the settings dialog window is implemented in the **settings_dialog.py** file.
+This dialog window supports changing the settings which are implemented as a class in the **settings.py** file for increased accessibility throughout the application.

 Choosing an image and changing the background is handled by the **background_changer.py** file.
 This class is built around a basic timer that is used to implement the frequency at which we change the background.
 The background can also be changed manually through the